Download Magisk APK - Latest Version for Android with Magisk Manager App

 Latest Tool Version Specifications

-Android Version required for Magisk to work: 5.0 and latter android versions
+Android Version required for Magisk root to work: 5.0 and latter android versions

 App size: 1.85 MB